ahkscript/awesome-AutoHotkey/README.md

 * [GDIp](https://github.com/tariqporter/Gdip/) - by tic - Full featured library that helps in interaction with Microsoft's gdiplus.dll - Forum thread: [link](https://autohotkey.com/boards/viewtopic.php?f=6&t=6517).
 * [GDIp_ImageSearch](https://autohotkey.com/board/topic/71100-) - by tic - Library using gdiplus.dll for searching image instances on the screen.
 See the end of that thread for MasterFocus' improved version, or see his [GitHub repo here](https://github.com/MasterFocus/AutoHotkey/tree/master/Functions/Gdip_ImageSearch)
 * [Simple GDI class](https://autohotkey.com/boards/viewtopic.php?f=6&t=5820) - by GeekDude - A class aiming to make using low-level GDI functions simple.
+* [Particle System](https://github.com/acorns/Particle-System) - by tidbit - A simple class to add particles to your GUI or onto your screen, using GDI+.
+Forum thread: [link](https://autohotkey.com/boards/viewtopic.php?f=6&t=26485).

 ### <a name="libraries-gui"></a>GUI